mliesenberg/self-driving-car-nano-degree/project-3-behavioral-cloning/README.md

 # Architecture of the network
+The architecture of the network was taken from the nvidia paper referenced in the task.
 ![Network Architecture from the reference paper](img/nvidia-network-layout.png)

 |Layer (type) | Output Shape | Param # | Connected to |